tqdm/tqdm/examples/paper.md

 # Acknowledgements

-`tqdm` is the result of the collaborative efforts since October 2013 of a community of contributors which are listed at the top of the document.
-The co-authors are grateful for all the contributions.
+`tqdm` is the result of the collaborative efforts since October 2013 of a community of contributors which are listed in alphabetical order at the top of the document.
+The authors would like to express their gratitude for all the contributions.

 # References